 The shoulder joint is held together by muscles and ligaments rather than by the shape of the bones.
 It is usually these soft tissues that are the source of pain.
 Often the damage is done to the shoulder over a long period of time rather than from just one incident.

 Shoulder injuries can get progressively worse without treatment.
-Part of the reason is that pain in the shoulder, regardless of the source, alters the natural movement patterns and balance of muscles that exists there.
-This is often hard to notice and requires a physiotherapist to help to correct.
+Part of the reason is that pain in the shoulder, regardless of the source, alters the natural movement patterns and balance of muscles that exist there.
+This is often hard to notice and requires a Physiotherapist to help to correct.

-the rotator cuff – group of tendons and muscles that surround the shoulder joint.
+- The Rotator Cuff – A group of tendons and muscles that surround the shoulder joint.
 It supports the various components of the shoulder and ensures the joint remains stable.

-capsule – a soft tissue bag that engulfs the joint and contains joint fluid within.
+- The Capsule – a soft tissue bag that engulfs the joint and is filled with joint fluid.